-Just give me the kids and a burnside stove!

-Lynwood Zinn At Morganto Lynwood Zinn, '33, will re Lynwood Zinn, '33, will return the latter part of the week from Morgantown where he has been ob-

-Mysterious Hot-Air Cave Near Here Is One of County's Beauty Spot

-By ORVILLE WOLFE

-As one drives through the counties of West Virginia, each county seemingly is alike, but yet when a close study is made, how different.
+By ORVILLE WOLFE As one drives through the coun ties of West Virginia, each county seemingly is alike, but yet when a close study is made, how different.
 Except for observing the alluring landscape of Gilmer County a traveler is apt to proceed on his journey without an inkling of the hidden beauties and mysteries confined in its hills.
 We might say nothing is great that isn't known.
 Six miles east of Glenville Route 5 is the small village of Baldwin.
 On the left of this village is a high hill over-looking the valley of Stewart Creek.
-This hill, or knoli. is known as Snake Knob.
+This hill, or knoli is known as Snake Knob.
 Here in prehistoric times a volcano belched forth lava and covered several acres of land.
 High rock cliffs rise abruptly from the lower land.
-Deep hollows with trees bridging the depth, spot ted with a variety of different colored rocks, cast a mysterious scene of nature.

-On this knoll is where ter with all its horrors fails to leave its tracks of snow.
+Deep hollows with trees bridging the depth, spotted with a variety of different colored rocks, cast a mysterious scene of nature.
+On this knoll is where winter with all its horrors fails to leave its tracks of snow.
 From a cave comes a warm wind; snow will not lay on the ground within several feet of its mouth.
 This cave is about twenty feet up on the side of the cliff.

-About forty feet from this cave is a cavity where one can drop a pebble, and hear it descending for several seconds.

-Just what has caused such a curious landscape has not been plained definitely.
-Some people have disagreed as to whether it volcanic others agree it was caused by heat
+About forty feet from this cave is a cavity where one can drop a pebble, and hear it descending for everal seconds.
+Just what has caused such a curious landscape has not been explained definitely.
+Some people have disagreed as to whether it was caused by volcanic action, others agree it was caused by heat WELCOME, STUDENTS!

+w Location

+1

+1 ...

+5

-WELCOME, STUDENTS!
-Expert Barber Service
+Expert Barber

+Service

-- See - GILBERT RHOADES
+- See --

 F. K. EVEREST

 Box 1092 FAIRMONT, W. VA.